larrabee/s3sync/README.md

 * Each object is loaded into RAM.
 So you need `<avg object size> * <workers count>` RAM.
   If you don't have enough RAM, you can use swap.
 A large (32-64 Gb) swap on SSD does not affect the tool performance.
   This happened because the tool was designed to synchronize billions of small files and optimized for this workload.
+  To avoid this you can use streaming storage drivers (now available only for S3 and FS).
+It's uses less RAM, but slower on small objects.

 ## Usage
 ```